rancher/rancher-docs/docs/how-to-guides/new-user-guides/add-users-to-projects.md

 1. Click **Cluster > Projects/Namespaces**.
 1. Go to the project where you want to add members.
 Next to the **Create Namespace** button above the project name, click **☰**.
 Select **Edit Config**.
 1. In the **Members** tab, click **Add**.
 1. Search for the user or group that you want to add to the project.
+Note that:
+  * At least 2 characters must be typed in the search box for results to appear
+  * Users can be searched based on their username or display name
+  * Search is case-sensitive

     If external authentication is configured: